 The British GENES blog (GEnealogy News and EventS): Top stories concerning British Isles ancestral research from Irish born Scottish based professional family historian, author and tutor Chris Paton.
 Feel free to quote from this blog, but please credit British GENES if you do so.
-Should you wish to get in touch, contact me at christopherpaton @ tiscali.co.uk.
+To contact me please email chrismpaton @ outlook.com.
 Happy hunting!

 Records of British nurses who served from 1856-1940 have now gone online thanks to FindmyPast (www.findmypast.co.uk).

 Army Nursing Service: a small but significant set of 238 nurses of often quite genteel origin, born in the 19th century

 Queen Alexandra’s Imperial Military Nursing Service: records of 783 nurses, born between 1859 and 1904